turboapps/docs/building/working_with_turbo_studio/e-snapshot.md

 ### Snapshotting

 Many applications require combinations of filesystem and registry entries.
-To facilitate containerization of these applications, TurboStudio can snapshot application installations and automatically configure them based on modifications made to the host system during setup.
+To facilitate containerization of these applications, Turbo Studio can snapshot application installations and automatically configure them based on modifications made to the host system during setup.

 #### Process